Location of the future trailhead, looking west from

 This project includes:

-The trailhead will be accessed from the boat launch parking lot located on the west side of NE Daybreak Road across from Daybreak Regional Park.
+The trailhead will be accessed from the boat launch parking lot located on the west side of Northeast Daybreak Road across from Daybreak Regional Park.

 Trail users should stay on marked trails to minimize impacts to wetland and habitat areas.